iCWA – iCan Because iCWA

 have good time management

-At Adrian Flux we are fully supportive of the drive of the College of West Anglia to support its students in becoming equipped with the key skills that employers are looking for.
-For the past 40 years Adrian Flux insurance services have been providing cost effective motor vehicle insurance and have more recently introduced specialist departments to provide services dedicated to the needs of our clients.
+Adrian Flux fully endorse the iCWA concept allowing students to become equipped with the key skills that employers are looking for.
 Many of our roles require skills that underpin a complete customer care package, skills such as maths and English as well as the ability to demonstrate flexibility, commitment, creativity, problem solving and the mind-set to work with others to achieve team goals.
-As the largest local private employer we are delighted to be helping the focus for young people to meet these key employability requirements and fully endorse the iCWA concept and expectations.

 General Sales Manager & Specialist Motorcycle Underwriting